Homoclinic intersections for geodesic flows on convex spheres: Homoclinic intersections for hyperbolic closed geodesics

 \section{Homoclinic intersections for hyperbolic closed geodesics}

-In this section we study the existence of homoclinic intersections of hyperbolic closed geodesics of the geodesic flow on the unit tangent bundle of the two-sphere.
-More precisely, let $\cG^r_+$ be the set of Riemannian metrics on $S^2$ with positive Gaussian curvature, $\cU^r$ be the open and dense subset given by Proposition \ref{assign}, such that for each $g\in \cU^r$, there is exactly one simple closed geodesic $\gamma_g$ of shortest length.
-Let $A_g\subset S_g$ be the Birkhoff annulus and $F_g$ be the Poincare map of the geodesic flow with respect to $A_g$.
-Let $P_n(F_g)$ be the set of points fixed by $F^n_g$, and $\Gamma_n(g)$ be the set of closed geodesics corresponding to $P_n(F_g)$ with one additional $\gamma_g$ (see Definition \ref{complete}).
+In this section, we study the existence of homoclinic intersections of hyperbolic closed geodesics of the geodesic flow on the unit tangent bundle of a convex sphere.
+More precisely, let $\cG^r_+$ be the set of convex Riemannian metrics on $S^2$, that is, the set of metrics with positive Gauss curvature.
+There is an open and dense subset $\cU^r\subset \cG^r_+$ (see Proposition \ref{assign}) such that for each $g\in \cU^r$, there is exactly one simple closed geodesic $\gamma_g$ of shortest length.
+Let $A_g\subset S_g$ be the Birkhoff annulus and $F_g$ be the Birkhoff annulus map of the geodesic flow with respect to $A_g$, $P_n(F_g)$ be the set of points in $A_g$ fixed by $F^n_g$, and $\Gamma_n(g)$ be the set of closed geodesics corresponding to $P_n(F_g)$ with one additional $\gamma_g$ (see Definition \ref{complete}).
 Our main result in this section is the following. \begin{pro} There is an open and dense subset $\cW_n^r\subset \cG^r_+$ such that for each $g\in \cW_n^r$, for each hyperbolic closed geodesic $\gamma\in\Gamma_n(g)$, there exist some transverse homoclinic intersections for $\gamma$. \end{pro}

-It suffices to show such $\cW^r_n$ is open and dense in $\cV^r_n$ (see Proposition \ref{opendense1} and the paragraph above it for the definition of the subset $\cV_n^r$).
+It suffices to show that such $\cW^r_n$ is open and dense in $\cV^r_n$ (see Proposition \ref{opendense1} and the paragraph above it for the definition of the subset $\cV_n^r$).
 Note that $P_n(F_g)$ and $\Gamma_n(g)$ are finite and vary continuously over $g\in\cV_n^r$.
 Moreover, transverse homoclinic intersections, once created, persist under small perturbations.
 Therefore the set $\cW_n^r$ is open in $\cV_n^r$.
-So it suffices to prove the denseness of $\cW_n^r$ in $\cV_n^r$.
+So it suffices to prove the $C^r$ denseness of $\cW_n^r$ in $\cV_n^r$.